-- Uterine contractions that get closer together, do not go away, and increase in intensity. - Vaginal discharge that appears to have mucus in it or is bloody. - Ruptured membranes (water leaking from vagina).
+- Uterine contractions that get closer together, do not go away, and increase in intensity. - Vaginal discharge that appears to contain mucus or blood. - Ruptured membranes (water leaking from the vagina).

-Note: If you have contractions, whether painful or not, every 10 minutes or more before you are 37 weeks pregnant, get off your feet and drink 3 to 4 glasses of water.
+Note: If you have contractions, whether painful or not, that occur every ten minutes or more frequently before you are 37 weeks pregnant, get off your feet and drink three to four glasses of water.
 Call the office if the contractions continue for one hour.
 This could be a sign of preterm labor.
 Contact your obstetrician if you notice any changes in your contraction pattern (frequency, intensity, etc.).